 All behaviours and sanctions are looked at on an individual basis and never a blanket rule applied.
-Reasonable adjustments are made where necessary to the provision to support students to ensure compliance with the duties set out in the Equality Act 2010 with relation to students with special educational needs or disabilities.
-All sanctions will be reasonable in all circumstances and not be in breach of legislation with respect of disability, special educational needs, race or other equalities or human rights.
-The school should also consider whether the behaviour under review is likely to put the student at risk of significant harm, at which point staff must follow the safeguarding policy (Behaviour and Discipline in schools, Department for Education January 2016).
+Reasonable adjustments are made where necessary to the provision to support students, to ensure compliance with the duties set out in the Equality Act 2010 with relation to students with special educational needs or disabilities (SEND).
+All sanctions will be reasonable in all circumstances and not be in breach of legislation with respect to disability, special educational needs, race or other equalities or human rights.
+The School should also consider whether the behaviour under review is likely to put the student at risk of significant harm, at which point staff must follow the safeguarding policy (Behaviour and Discipline in schools, Department for Education January 2016).

-Every student also has individual targets that relate to their individual needs as named in their education health care plans, these include targets in the following areas such as social emotional, communication and interaction, physical and sensory and cognition and learning.
-These are monitored and shared with parents when reviewing the students' progress at three points per year.
-The aim being that some antecedents to negative behaviour may be removed by progressing the students understanding, for example; to better understand social cues may reduce peer conflict.
+Every student also has individual targets that relate to their individual needs as named in their education health care plans.
+These include targets in areas such as social emotional, communication and interaction, physical and sensory and cognition and learning.
+These are monitored and shared with parents when reviewing the students' progress at three points per year; the aim being that some antecedents to negative behaviour may be removed by progressing the students' understanding - for example: better understanding of social cues may reduce peer conflict.